KRTirtho/spotube/README.md

 </p>

-Spotube is a [Flutter](https://flutter.dev) based lightweight spotify client.
-It utilizes the power of Spotify & Youtube's public API to create a hazardless, performant & resource friendly user-experience.
+Spotube is a [Flutter](https://flutter.dev) based lightweight Spotify client.
+It utilizes the power of Spotify & Youtube's public APIs to create a reliable, robust & resource-light user experience.

 #### <p align="center">Desktop</p>